Skip to main content

 "It feels like talking to him again," Zhang told China Daily Asia.
 "My family finds comfort in it."

-Zhang is far from alone.
-As Qingming 2026 approaches on 4 April, a fast-growing grief tech industry is reshaping how China mourns its dead, powered by generative AI that can clone voices, animate faces, and simulate conversations with people who are no longer alive.
+Zhang isn't alone.
+As Qingming 2026 approaches on 4 April, a rapidly expanding grief tech industry is reshaping how China mourns its dead, powered by generative AI that can clone voices, animate faces, and simulate conversations with people who are no longer alive.
+The convergence of ancient mourning rituals and cutting-edge technology reflects broader trends in how Asia is embracing AI companions for emotional support.

-The numbers tell a striking story.
+The numbers reveal a staggering transformation.
 China's AI emotional companionship market is projected to surge from 3.9 billion yuan ($530 million) in 2025 to 59.5 billion yuan ($8.2 billion) by 2028, a compound annual growth rate of nearly 149%.
-Grief tech, while a subset of that broader category, is one of its fastest-growing segments.
+Grief tech, whilst a subset of that broader category, represents one of its fastest-growing segments.

 Super Brain, a startup founded by entrepreneur Zhang Zewei in Taizhou, has "resurrected" more than 1,000 people since launching its service.
 The company feeds large language models information about the deceased, along with images, video, and audio recordings, to produce their likeness.
 Prices range from several hundred yuan for basic video snippets to 50,000 to 100,000 yuan ($6,860 to $13,710) for fully customised chatbots that can hold extended conversations.